earlSt1/vtt-hidden-entity-links/README.md

 This module uses the [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) library for wrapping core methods.
 It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

 ### socketLib [OPTIONAL] (need some more developing...)
 This module uses the [socketLib](https://github.com/manuelVo/foundryvtt-socketlib) library for socket core methods.
 It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

 ## Known issue

+- I hate myself for this, but I could not find a way to update the elements on the sidebar to change the flag on the entities the method ui.sidebar.render (true); it should have worked, but that doesn't seem to be the case ... if anyone can find a solution let me know

+## API

+`game.updateHiddenEntityLinks = async function (entityData, html, data)`

+`game.directoryRenderedHiddenEntityLinks = async function (sidebarTabDirectory, html, data, entities)`

+`game.hideRenderedHiddenEntityLinks = function (sheet, html, data)`

+`game.hideEntityLink = async function (entityID, entities)`

+`game.unhideEntityLink = async function (entityID, entities)`

 # Build